 American hollies Ilex opaca and Ilex verticillata have no caffeine, but can help modulate the flavor and bring it more in line with “regular” black tea flavor.
 So can apple mint, calendula, lavender, and tea leaves.
 The caffeine hollies also work well when added to a chicory-dandelion root mix, hitting a flavor a little closer to lousy freeze-dried instant coffee and giving it a caffeine boost.

 In the case of holly, it is the leaves, not a seed, that contain the caffeine.
 Some will brew it green, some will allow leaves to air dry, and some will cure it in tobacco sheds.
-My experience has been mostly in dry roasting green leaves in a pan, then pouring boiling coffee over them.
+My experience has been mostly in dry roasting green leaves in a pan, then pouring boiling water over them.
 It can be crushed into a powder or flaked like tea leaves as well.
 Like many herbs, over time the potency and flavor decline.
-Because it is an evergreen, storing the leaves for winter and spring isn’t as much of an issue.
+Because it is an evergreen, storing the leaves for winter and spring isn’t as much of an issue to make caffeine drinks.

 The non-herbal Earl Grey, Twinnings and Starbucks tea some of us drink regularly all come from the same species of plant: Camellia sinensis.
 Black, white, green, oolong, pu-erh, or yellow, it’s almost certainly from a strain of C. sinensis.
 The strength, health benefits, and flavor variations come from the various treatments and age at harvest.